rgbeing/osu-aim-analyzer/README.md

 ## Download
 Check the *Release* page!

-*AimAnalyzer.zip* file will be there.
+If you click the version, *AimAnalyzer.zip* file will be there.
 Download and unzip it, and open *AimAnalyzer.exe* inside it.
+It might take few seconds to start.

 ## How To Use
 If you open the AimAnalyzer.exe, you will look this window: